Programs and Projects

 The children and teachers love to learn about this precious resource in the midst of our urban environment.
 For more information call the Land Trust office (714) 846-1001.

-Join us on the third Sunday of each month for a free guided walking tour of the Bolsa Chica wetlands and upper mesas.
+Join us on the second and third Sunday of each month for a free guided walking tour of the Bolsa Chica wetlands and mesa.
 Learn about the history of Bolsa Chica, its wildlife, and plant life with a Bolsa Chica Land Trust docent.
 Literature and merchandise is also available.
 The two-hour tour begins at 10 a.m. from the Ecological Reserve South parking lot on Pacific Coast Highway across from Bolsa Chica State Beach (on PCH between Warner Avenue and Seapoint Street).
 Look for the white canopy and tables at the back of the lot by the footbridge, which is where you will meet the docent.
 Wear comfortable shoes and sun protection, and be sure to bring binoculars or a camera!
 For more information call or email the BCLT office.